Italy wins dramatic penalty shootout against Spain to reach Euro 2020 final - KION546

 Dramatic finish

-After a quiet opening to second half, he game sprung to life as the two teams exchanged quickfire chances.
+After a quiet opening to second half, the game sprung to life as the two teams exchanged quickfire chances.

 First, a completely unmarked Sergio Busquets should have done better after being found by Oyarzabal on the edge of the area, but he could only send his shot whistling inches over the crossbar, before Chiesa brought a fine save down low out of Simon at the other end.